Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/IO.rst

 .. note::

-  Only particles data are writen to use the rockable tool `see`.
+  Only particles data are written to use the rockable tool `see`.

 Writer Of XYZ Files
 ^^^^^^^^^^^^^^^^^^^